xuantiep/xdeb-org/themes/zen/README.md

 ## Multilingual

-English, French, German, Norwegian, Portugis and Swedish translations are included and you can easily add more to the `i18n` site directory.
-All but English and Swedish are contributed by users.
+Arabic, English, French, German, Norwegian, Portugis and Swedish translations are included and you can easily add more to the `i18n` site directory.
+All but English and Swedish are contributed by users, thanks!

 A language selector will be included on sites with more than one language.
 Add `languageName` to your language configuration, this is what will be displayed in the selector.